 110 kilometres on a rough dirt road in the Tankwa Karoo with no phone signal, no fuel stops and very few signs of humanity.
 Nights that can be freezing, days that can get up to 40 degrees in the shade.
 And.
 There.
 Is.
 No. Shade.

 If you’re self-reliant and you read the essential info listed below, you’ll have an amazing time.
-If you’re not, you could be in for a rude awakening and round about now we strongly suggest you check out the handy tips in ‘First Timers’.
+If you’re not, you could be in for a rough time, ao round about now we strongly suggest you read all the info linked below.

 Weather forecast: http://www.yr.no/place/South_Africa/Northern_Cape/Stonehenge/